 the invisibility of people with bpd

 Then there's the difficulty with finding others with the condition.
 As it's a very stigmatised condition, not many people are talking about it.
 Chances are, you can name a person in the public eye who has talked about their depression, anxiety disorder, bipolar or eating disorder.
 But try to name someone famous who has spoken openly about having BPD and I bet most people are stuck.
 I have really struggled with having no one in the media to look at and see a positive story of coping.
-I am thinking of the amazing Nadiya Hussian who discusses her panic disorder, Stephen Fry who has made documentaries about bipolar disorder and JK Rowling who talks about her experiences of depression.
-There is nobody well-known in the media, the arts or another similar field, who speaks about their BPD who I can look to for comfort that I'm not alone.
+I am thinking of the amazing Nadiya Hussian who discusses her panic disorder, Stephen Fry who has made documentaries about bipolar disorder and writers like Matt Haig who write openly about depression.
+There is nobody so well-known in the media, the arts or another similar field, who speaks about their BPD who I can look to for comfort that I'm not alone.

 I have a friend with BPD now, but I didn't for years.
 For several years, I was desperate to have someone in real life and not just online (as great as that was too) to talk to about BPD.
 My only way of finding someone was on Twitter.
 Back in the days when I was anonymous online, I asked someone who lived in a nearby city if she wanted to meet up for a coffee.
 Until that meeting, I had never knowingly spoken to someone with the same condition as me and doing so felt like pure magic.
 It was absolutely liberating and I have never looked back.